djurasze/SociableDomainUnitTesting/README.md

 As I mentioned earlier, solitary tests have drawbacks and come at a cost.
-In comparison, sociable tests can help us achieve the goals discussed earlier but also have their own issues that need to be addressed.
+In comparison, sociable tests can help us achieve the goals discussed earlier, but also have their own issues that need to be addressed.

 In the case of isolated tests, mocks are typically required